We are searching for

 The cost of servicing an electric car battery is typically higher than that of a gasoline engine.
 Battery replacement is the most expensive repair cost associated with electric cars, usually costing between $4,000 to $18,000, depending on the make and model of the vehicle.
 Replacing a motor or other major component in an electric car can also be costly, with some parts running up to $5,000 or more.

 Electric car repair costs will vary depending on the type of maintenance needed.
 Regular maintenance such as oil changes, tire rotations, brake repairs, and even interior detailing are often cheaper for electric cars than their gasoline counterparts.
 Many electric cars use regenerative braking systems, which help reduce wear and tear on brake pads and rotors.
-You may also see savings when it comes to spark plug replacement or air filter changes since these components are not used in electric cars, which is where EV vehicles can make up a lot of ground regarding long-term maintenance costs and savings.
+You may also see savings when it comes to spark plug replacement or air filter changes since these components are not used in electric cars, which is where EV vehicles can make up a lot of ground regarding long-term EV maintenance costs and savings.

 Overall, operating costs for electric cars tend to be lower than those for gas-powered vehicles due to reduced repair and servicing costs over time.
 Electric cars are generally easier to maintain since there are fewer moving parts than traditional vehicles, making it simpler and cheaper to perform simple repairs or tune-ups when needed.